tomjaguarpaw/blog.poisson.chat/posts/2020-08-08-definitional-lawfulness.md

 = Associativity

-The inspection tests pass for almost all of the monads mentioned above.
+The inspection tests pass for almost all of the monads under test.
 Three tests fail.
 One (`Writer`) could be fixed with a little tweak.
 The other two (`Select` and `Product`) can probably be fixed, I'm not sure.